simp/simp-doc/docs/user_guide/SIMP_Administration.rst

 The SIMP server provides a command line utility called ``simp`` that is a simple interface into some SIMP-specific settings and subsystems.

-The best source of information on the capabilities of this tool are the man page which can be accessed via ``man simp``.
+The best source of information on the capabilities of this tool are the help page which can be accessed via ``simp help``.

 .. _simp passgen: